All3Media: History

-In February 2007, All3Media had announced that they've expanding their operations into Germany by making an agreement to acquire Cologne-based German independent television production company MME Moviement with All3Media's German division Pertus Zehnte being renamed to All3Media Deutschland.
-In June 2007, All3Media announced that they've acquired the Birmingham-based independent production company behind 10 Years Longer Maverick Television for an undisclosed sum, expanding All3Media's British television production portfolio with Maverick Television continued operated independently within All3Media along with their name.
-Two months later in August of that same year, All3Media had announced that they've expanded their television production operations by acquiring Andrew O'Conner's magic & comedy production company Objective Productions, bringing All3Media companies to 12 and expanded its scripted operations into the comedy genre as Objective Productions became a subsidiary under the former while its founders Michael Vine and Andrew O’Connor continued leading the acquired comedy production studio.
+In February 2007, All3Media announced that they were expanding their operations to Germany by making an agreement to acquire Cologne-based German independent television production company MME Moviement, with All3Media's German division Pertus Zehnte being renamed to All3Media Deutschland.
+In June 2007, All3Media announced that they had acquired the Birmingham-based independent production company behind 10 Years Longer, Maverick Television, for an undisclosed sum, expanding All3Media's British television production portfolio.
+Maverick Television would continue to operate independently within All3Media under its own name.
+Two months later, All3Media announced that they had acquired Andrew O'Conner's magic & comedy production company Objective Productions, bringing All3Media's number of companies to 12 and expanding its scripted operations into the comedy genre.
+Its founders Michael Vine and Andrew O’Connor continued leading the acquired comedy production studio.

-In June 2008, All3Media had announced that they've acquired American-based unscripted television production company Zoo Productions making the company's first American acquisition outside the United Kingdom and expanding their operations into the United States with Zoo Productions became All3Media first American production subsidiary as the group would start producing American versions of its programming while its founders Barry Poznick and John Stevens had continued leading Zoo Productions under All3Media as its international arm All3Media International would distribute Zoo Productions's future programming worldwide.
+In June 2008, All3Media announced that they had acquired the American-based unscripted television production company Zoo Productions, making the company's first American acquisition as the group would start producing American versions of its programming, while its founders Barry Poznick and John Stevens would continue to lead Zoo Productions.
+All3Media International would distribute Zoo Productions's future programming worldwide.

-In August 2010, All3Media announced that it had acquired independent unscripted television production company Optomen Television along with its American television production division Optomen Productions US and its joint venture production subsidiary with TV chef Gordon Ramsay, One Potato Two Potato for £40m expanding All3Media's television production operations and their expansion into the cooking portfolio.
-In 2012, All3Media announced that they had launched US production arm in Los Angeles named All3Media America.
+In August 2010, All3Media announced that it had acquired independent unscripted television production company Optomen Television along with its American television production division, Optomen Productions US, and its joint venture production subsidiary with TV chef Gordon Ramsay, One Potato Two Potato, for £40m, expanding All3Media's television production operations into the cooking portfolio.

+In June 2012, All3Media announced it had sold its cooking-based production subsidiary Cactus TV (which All3Media had brought under its former name, Chrysalis TV Group, back in August 1994) back to its co-founders Amanda Ross and her husband Simon Ross for an undisclosed sum, effectively returning as an independent production company operating at a new studio in South London.

+In December 2012, All3Media announced that they had launched a US production arm in Los Angeles named All3Media America.

 In 2013, it was named the top UK independent producer, with a turnover of £473m.

 On 8 May 2014, it was announced that Discovery, Inc. and Liberty Global would acquire All3Media, in a joint venture valued at US$930 million.
 In March 2015, All3Media announced that they had made a deal to acquire Sam Mendes' film, TV & theatre production company Neal Street Productions.